Kimplul/copyjit/README.md

 ## Possible future improvements

 I suspect immedate generation is a bottleneck at the moment.
-Since we can only generate 'pure' functions, we can't pass them any data beyond register arguments.
+Since we only generate 'pure' functions, we can't pass them any data beyond register arguments.
 This means that we have to generate one operation for each immediate value we want to be able to load, which bloats up the library quite a bit and